-Hypothermia kills over a period of time, as heat is conducted away from the body leading to a gradual decline in body core temperature, the loss of swimming ability, unconsciousness and ultimately death.
+Unlike hypothermia, which kills slowly as heat is gradually conducted away from the body, cold water shock can be lethal in minutes.
+This is due to a steep decline in core body temperature, resulting in a loss of swimming ability, unconsciousness, and ultimately death.

 The average sea temperature in the UK and Ireland is 12°C meaning you can be at risk all year round.
 Fresh water may even be below this.
 Due to an increase in boating and other water-based activities between the months of April and October, risks are higher at the beginning of the season.

 Sea water temperatures in the British Isles typically range from 6-10 °C in the winter to 15-20 °C in the summer depending on region and yearly variation.
 Always check sea temperatures before setting out on the water.

 Symptoms of cold water shock to look out for are coughing, chest pain, troubled breathing, tiredness, and irritability.
 It can also induce vertigo as your ears are exposed to cold water, resulting in failure to differentiate between up and down when submerged.

 These involuntary symptoms can cause you to inhale water from gasping and drown without coming back to the surface.

 The key to surviving cold shock is being alert to the symptoms and acting quickly to protect your airways and conserve your strength.
 The RNLI’s advice is to float for around 60 to 90 seconds – the time it takes for the effects of the cold water shock to pass and for you to regain control of your breathing.